-Once you’ve got your sewing kit and essentials ready it’s time to think about buying a machine.
+Once you’ve got your sewing kits for beginners sorted and all your essentials ready it’s time to think about buying a machine.
 We’ve gathered some of the best overlockers on web for you to purchase and add to your craft room!

 What is an overlocker?

 Overlockers are machines used to finish raw fabric edges.
 They have grown in popularity in the last 50 years since domestic overlockers have become widely available and affordable to the home sewist.
-For complete beginners to dressmaking, there are lots of stitches available on a domestic sewing machine (browse the best sewing machines for beginner-friendly machines) such as zigzag and overcast stitch.
+For complete beginners to dressmaking, there are lots of stitches available on a domestic sewing machine (browse our best sewing machines for beginners guide) such as zigzag and overcast stitch.
 These can be brilliant for finishing raw edges and making sure garments last a long time.

 However, many sewists are interested in overlockers as they bring a professional level of finishing to garments in a quick and easy manner.
 As well as producing a series of stitches over the raw edge, overlockers also cut away the raw edge of the fabric as you sew for a neat and precise finish.
 You can also use an overlocker to stitch the seam and finish the raw edges all in one go – this means that the time taken to sew and finish one seam can be halved.